NoelOsiro/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     * FYI: The standard library provides a similar function: strlen.
 Run man strlen to learn more.

 * **3. I do not fear computers.
 I fear the lack of them**
-  * [3-strcmp.c](./3-strcmp.c): C function that compares two strings.
+  * [3-strcmp.c](./3-strcmp.c): C function that prints a string, followed by a new line, to stdout.
-    * Returns the difference in bytes at point of difference.
-    * Works identically to the standard library function `strcmp`.
+    * Works identically to the standard library function `puts`.

 * **4. I can only go one way.
 I've not got a reverse gear**
-  * [4-rev_array.c](./4-rev_array.c): C function that reverses the content of an array of integers.
+  * [4-rev_array.c](./4-rev_array.c): C function that prints a string, in reverse, followed by a new line..

 * **5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes**
   * [5-string_toupper.c](./5-string_toupper.c): C function that changes all lowercase